madisonsorah/madisonsorah/README.md

 Hi there!
-My name is Madison and I'm a former PR creative turned Software Engineer.
-Currently based in Brooklyn, NY.
+My name is Madison and I'm a Software Engineer currently based in Brooklyn, NY.